big-data-lab-team/sim/README.md

 # mapreduce
 A set of MapReduce programs to process brain images
+---
+##Histogram Creation

+Program to generate the histogram of given nifti image. <br/>
+Note: Data binning is not currently implemented and thus bin size is always 1.

 ###Java implementation
 To run:<br/>
 <code>hadoop jar GetHistogram.jar GetHistogram <input file> <output folder></code>